contagon/handbook/handbook/6-stake-leadership.md

 If the Quorum of the Twelve Apostles approves the recommendation, the stake president may be authorized to interview and call the patriarch.
 He then presents the patriarch’s name for sustaining in the general session of the next stake conference.

+In some cases, a man may need to be ordained a patriarch before he can be presented for sustaining in stake conference.
+When this happens, he is presented for sustaining in a sacrament meeting in each ward in the stake.
+He may then be ordained.
+He is then presented in the next stake conference to ratify the ordination.
+This includes giving stake members an opportunity to sustain or oppose the action.

-The stake president ordains the patriarch.
+When authorized, the stake president ordains the patriarch.
 He does not delegate this responsibility to a counselor.
 No others should stand with him during the ordination.
 A new patriarch is first ordained to that office and then set apart to serve in a specific stake.
-A previously ordained patriarch who is being returned to functioning status is not ordained again.
-However, he is set apart.
+A previously ordained patriarch who is being returned to actively serving status is not ordained again.
+However, he is presented to be sustained and set apart.

 The ordination must be recorded in [LCR](https://lcr.churchofjesuschrist.org) before the patriarch can access the online tools for patriarchs.

-A functioning patriarch is a member of the stake high priests quorum.
+An actively serving patriarch is a member of the stake high priests quorum.

 ### 6.6.2 Calling a Second Stake Patriarch

 The Quorum of the Twelve normally does not approve calling a second patriarch for a stake unless one patriarch is unable to give the number of blessings requested.
 Nor does the Quorum of the Twelve normally approve an additional patriarch because a stake:

 * Is geographically large.
-* Includes members who do not speak the majority language.
+* Includes a small number of members who do not speak the majority language.

 If a stake includes members who speak different languages, bishops and stake presidencies may authorize them to go to a patriarch in a nearby stake who can give the blessing in the member’s own language.